hanylovescode/zhiyanfoo.github.io/courses/differential.md

 title: Differential Equations
 ---

-**TL;DR** Finally an easy course from MIT.
+**TL;DR** A math course for scientists.

 # What is this?
 A first year course in differential equation.
+Topics include first order differential equations, second order constant coefficient linear equations, fourier series and the laplace transform, as well as first order systems.

+# Should I take it?

 Many models in the natural sciences come in the form of differential equations, so this course is of particular interest to science or engineering majors.

-# Should I take it?

-Overall this course was much easier than the two previous courses I took from MIT, and so a nice change of pace.
-There some strange bits to the course, like the convulsion methods for solving equations.
-And Fourier series, like many infinite series, are a pain in the ass to work with.
-But the core material is straightforward enough that you can probably skip a bulk of the video lectures if you understand what's in the lecture notes.
+If your interests lie in pure math or computer science though, this isn't an essential course.

+# What excited you about this course?

 The most interesting material comes from the equations you can't solve.
 You then have to turn to other methods to get a feel for the system these equations represent.
 These visualization methods are a direct contrast to the analytical methods for solving differential equations, which basically all seem like one-off tricks.

 Really the main takeaway from this course is not how to solve differential equations, which you'll be doing with software like Mathematica and Matlab anyway, but how to view differential equations.

 This will also likely be the first contact you have with chaos theory which is cool.
-If your interested in the natural sciences, taking a course on differential equations at this level is a good idea, and this course in particular presents the material really well.
-For mathematicians or computer scientists though, this isn't an essential course.

 # Additional Resources/Tips

 The lecture videos and the lecture notes/problems don't always align, especially in the beginning.
 The early stuff is easy enough that I recommend you just focus on the notes.
 Only if you get really stuck on a particular